InfiniZero/sports_field_registration/README.md

 ﻿# Accurate Sports Field Registration

-This repo holds the codes of paper: "Cascaded Framework for Accurate Sports Field Registration on Broadcast Videos".
+This repo holds the code of paper: "Cascaded Framework for Accurate Sports Field Registration on Broadcast Videos".

 ![Figure1](./pics/figure1.png)